 AUTO-PM-STORE Must Be Set to OFF: Remember, that the D700 has a special command under the RADIO-DISPLAY Menu that unfortunately defaults to ON..
-THis command AUTO-PM-STORE defaults to ON and will re-save everything you do on the front panel each time you use the radio.
+THis command when ON, will re-save everything you do on the front panel each time you use the radio.
 This overwrites any special settings you have saved in a PM.
 For most normal amateur operations, users want to pre-program the PM's for special settings and then always revert back to those settings each time the PM is pressed.
 To make sure this happens, you must permanently set this menu item to OFF!...
-AND you must save that setting in a PM!
+AND you must save that setting in every PM!

 See how to apply this to Field Day